 The Attachment Place, LLC (TAP) was founded to provide help and support for pre-teens, teens, and young adults who exhibit difficult and/or destructive behaviors that inhibit their relationships with those around them.
 TAP addresses each situation with a tailored approach and specializes in three primary areas:

 Developmental Trauma Disorder

-Complex trauma, also known as developmental trauma disorder.
-DTD deteriorates trust, keeps individuals trapped in the trauma, and affects the child’s ability to form healthy relationships.
+Complex trauma, also known as developmental trauma disorder (DTD) deteriorates trust, keeps individuals trapped in the trauma and unhealthy behaviors, and affects the child’s ability to form healthy relationships.
 Reactive Attachment Disorder (RAD) and Post Traumatic Stress Disorder (PTSD) also fall under DTD.
 We practice trauma informed care, helping children process their past, so they may live fulfilled lives.